Minimal-APIs/minimal-apis.github.io/src/quickstart/quickstart.md

 ### Constraints

-You can specify the type of a variable by doing `/hello/{name:int}` which would mean that the route would no longer match if you navigated to `/hello/David` but would match if you navigate to `/hello/1` because we said that our name variable should be an `int` in the route.
-These are called [Route Constraints](https://docs.microsoft.com/aspnet/core/fundamentals/routing?view=aspnetcore-5.0#route-constraint-reference) and allow you to have fine control over what code gets run when users enter different types of URLs.
+You can specify the type of a route variable by adding a constraint in the placeholder declaration such as: `/hello/{name:int}`.
+This changes the meaning of the route and navigating to `/hello/David` would not match, however; if you navigate to `/hello/1` that would match.
+This is because our `name` variable is constrained to be an `int`.
+There are many built-in types allowed, and even the ability to specific custom constraints.
+For more information, see [Route Constraints](https://docs.microsoft.com/aspnet/core/fundamentals/routing?view=aspnetcore-5.0#route-constraint-reference).

 ## HTTP Methods

-So far we've shown `MapGet` which allows you to specify a HTTP Get action, which is what a browser sends when you go to a URL.
-But there are other HTTP methods you are likely to want and you can use other Map methods to get those, for example `MapPost` or `MapPut`.
-The other Map methods work the same as `MapGet` that we've already seen but responds to a post or put respectively.
-You can learn more about [HTTP request methods here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).
-For now, think of using `Post` when sending data to the app and `Get` when getting data from the app.
+So far we've shown `MapGet` which allows you to specify an HTTP `GET` action, which is what a browser sends when you go to a URL.
+But there are other HTTP methods you are likely use, and other `Map` methods for those; such as `MapPost` and `MapPut`.
+The other `Map` methods work the same as `MapGet` that we've already explored, but respond to an HTTP `POST` or HTTP `PUT` respectively.
+When you want to send data to the app use `POST` and when you want to get data use `Get`.
+For more information, see [HTTP request methods here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).

 ```csharp
 app.MapGet("/hello", () => "Hello World!");